-We make the deep neural network developed and trained within this work publicly available via GitHub for further use in pendant drop tensiometry.
+The deep neural network developed and trained within this work is publicly available via GitHub34 for further use in pendant drop tensiometry.
+All other data that support the findings of this study are available from the corresponding author upon reasonable request.